her/enlighten/README.md

-# Enlighten - A Color Scheme.
+# Enlighten - A Lighter Theme

 Currently a work in progress.